by Dr. Susan Kressly

 While we may have become complacent about the diseases we are preventing in our patients, we cannot falter in our continued efforts to get all of our patients up to date on all vaccines at every opportunity.
 When we work hard at this, everyone wins: the families, our communities, and our practices.

-This has been even more challenging during the COVID-19 public health emergency as many parents may be frightened to come to the pediatric office for routine well visits and immunizations.
+This has been even more challenging during the COVID-19 public health emergency as many parents have been frightened to come to the pediatric office for routine well visits and immunizations.
 In addition, most parents have never known a family where a child suffered from bacterial meningitis, died from pertussis, or is permanently deaf or sterile from mumps.
 Those problems which we prevent with immunizations are not on their radar.
 It seems reasonable, from a parent perspective, to delay well visits and vaccines until “things settle down.”
 However, pediatricians know that is not reasonable and we run the risk of a second public health emergency from a vaccine-preventable disease as immunization rates plummet across the country and herd immunity is threatened.
+In addition, while we are working toward getting younger children immunized for COVID-19, we are encountering more questions about vaccine safety and efficacy.

 What does it take to succeed?
 Understanding who your patients are, using clinical decision support (CDS) tools to give the right vaccines to the right patients, and managing inventory to ensure you always have the vaccines to administer.

 Population health is not just a buzzword.
 It applies to all of us who care for families.
 Giving good care to your patients starts with identifying and understanding who they are.
-For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them over the summer and recall those missing school-mandated vaccines prior to the first day of school?
-Can you identify and close care gaps for 16-year-olds who need their second MCV4?
+For example, do you have a way to identify all of your 5-year-old active patients so you can reach out to them and recall those missing school-mandated vaccines?
+Can you identify and close care gaps for 16-year-olds who need their second MCV4 or those adolescents that never completed their HPV series?

 Most pediatricians (except for those in universal purchase states) have the additional challenge of providing vaccines supplied from two different sources: VFC (Vaccines for Children) and private stock.
 Managing two separate inventories, minimizing errors for using the wrong stock, having the ability for integrated inventory within the EHR can reduce practice burden.